Amberton University logo

 1971

-Founded as ACC Metrocenter, a branch of Abilene Christian College
+Founded as ACC Metrocenter, a branch of Abilene Christian College.

 1974

-Opened its own campus in a two-story, 60,000-square-foot office building
+Opened its own 60,000-square-foot campus.

 1976

-Renamed Abilene Christian University at Dallas
+Renamed Abilene Christian University at Dallas.

 1978